louieluuu/auto-shopping-list/README.md

 ## How to Use

-Edit the *config.yaml* file that comes with the project.
-This file contains examples to guide you along.
+Edit the *config.yaml* file that comes with the project. *config.yaml* contains easy-to-follow examples to guide you along.
-All you have to do is provide URLs of the product you want to track (along with a short name).
+In a word, all you have to do is provide URLs and names of the product you want to track!
+Everything else - including the creation and updating of the database - will be handled by the program.

 ## Database Schema